-Details of options over ordinary shares in the company provided as remuneration to each director of Verticon Group Ltd is set out below.
-The specified executives of the company were not provided with options as remuneration.
-When exercisable, each option is convertible into one ordinary share of Verticon Group Ltd. Further information on the options is set out in note 25 of the financial report.
+Details of options over ordinary shares in the Company provided as remuneration to each Director of Verticon Group Limited is set out below.
+The specified Executives of the Company were not provided with options as remuneration.
+When exercisable, each option is convertible into one ordinary share of Verticon Group Limited.
+Further information on the options is set out in note 25 of the financial report.

-Name Balance at the start of the period Granted during the period as remuneration Exercised during the period Other changes during the period Balance at the end of the period Vested and exercisable at the end of the period -

-Directors of Verticon Group Limited

-Mark Kevin Nil 400,000 nil nil 400,000 nil
+Name Balance at the start of the period Exercised during the period Other changes during the period Balance at the end of the period Vested and exercisable at the end of the period Directors of Verticon Gro Mark Kevin up Limited nil 400,000 nil nil 400,000 nil